The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Background and data

 \subsection{The PASSI surveillance system and the external datasets}

 PASSI is a nationwide surveillance system that, since 2008, has continuously collected data on behavioral risk factors and health among Italian adults aged 18-69 years \citep{baldissera2011peer}.
-Based on the US Behavioural Risk Factor Surveillance, the PASSI surveillance system aims to establish a continuously updated and local-level database to monitor trends in health issues, risk factors, and preventive measures in Italy. {The sampling design is a stratified sampling (by gender and age) at the Local Health Unit (LHU) level, using the health registries.
-The gender-age specific strata, used to group the population from the health registries and from which the sample is drawn, must include at least six categories (Men aged 18–34, Men aged 35–49, Men aged 50–69; Women aged 18–34, Women aged 35–49, Women aged 50–69).
-In this way, the sample will reflect the proportions of the population, ensuring representativeness by gender and age.
-The survey is designed to obtain reliable estimates at LHU level.
-Every year, over 90\% of the LHUs operating across Italy take part in the surveillance, providing information on over 90\% of the country’s resident population.
-The response rate is consistently above 85\%, while the refusal rate never exceeds 10\% \citep{iss_2023_protocollo_passi}.
-In 2023, the total sample size is $31532$.
-Due to differences in population size across regions, sample sizes vary accordingly, from $244$ respondents in Molise to $3546$ in Emilia Romagna.
-On behalf of the LHUs, data are collected via a telephone survey administered by trained staff.
-The survey, which lasts about 30 minutes, poses a series of predefined questions on various topics.
-The questions cover a broad range of topics, including chronic disease prevention, lifestyle behaviors (e.g., smoking, alcohol consumption, physical activity), screening participation, mental health, and social determinants.
-Being a rich source of information, PASSI data are a well-established resource used by researchers in several fields in Italy.
-They have been used to study morbidity and morbidity patterns \citep{Pastore_passi22,andreella2023,stival2024bayesian}, health in urban areas \citep{nobile2022urban}, and behavioral profiles \citep{minardi2011social, minardi2022p06, gorini2023electronic, andreella2023}.
+Based on the US Behavioral Risk Factor Surveillance System, the PASSI surveillance system aims to establish a continuously updated, local-level database to monitor trends in health issues, risk factors, and preventive measures in Italy.
+The system adopts a stratified sampling design by gender and age at the Local Health Unit (LHU) level (ASL, Azienda Sanitaria Locale), based on the health registries.
+The gender-age specific strata must include at least six categories (i.e., men aged 18-34, men aged 35-49, men aged 50-69; women aged 18-34, women aged 35-49, women aged 50-69).
+In this way, the sample is representative and the survey provides reliable estimates at the LHU-age-sex level.
+Excluding Lombardy, all regions participate in the survey.
+Every year, over 90\% of LHUs operating across Italy is in the surveillance, providing information on over 90\% of the country’s resident population, with a response rate consistently above 85\%, while the refusal rate never exceeds 10\% \citep{iss_2023_protocollo_passi}.